 The Luxe Optique Test of Excellence

-What test must a line of frames need to pass in order to be on the shelves of Luxe Optique?
+What test must a line of frames pass in order to be on the shelves of Luxe Optique?
 According to Ryon: "All of our collections MUST have an equivalent or greater quality value than the cost to our patient.
 We love to educate our patients on eyewear so they make the most wise decision in their investment!
 Which would be why you don't see major labels who license out their name to other companies to be made in China at high costs to the consumer.
-The average truly handmade frame should have a life span of 3-15 years."
+The average truly handmade frame should have a life span of 3 to 15 years."

 Luxe Optique Owner Laurie Recently Bought Her Building

-Owning the building a business owner set up shop in is a common strategy, but not everyone gets the opportunity.
+It's a common strategy for business owners to own the building where they set up shop, but not every proprietor gets the opportunity.
 "Laurie always knew she wanted to own the building the store would be in, but that wasn't originally an option with our current location," Ryon recalls.
-"We had a temporary one year lease and were pleasantly surprised when the option became available that we were could keep our space permanently."
+"We had a temporary, one-year lease and were pleasantly surprised when the option became available that we could keep our space permanently."